NoelTautges/GraphicsAdder/README.md

 Open GraphicsAdder.sln in Visual Studio and hit build.
 Only x64 is supported at the moment.

-Non-NuGet dependencies are included in `GraphicsAdder/Libraries`.
+Non-NuGet dependencies are included in `GraphicsAdder\Libraries`.

 ### Dependencies